marcusgabrielmartinez/bdf-pixel-editor/README.md

 ## .bdf Format
 The Glyph Bitmap Distribution format is an older font format that is largely unsupported now, replaced mainly by OpenType and TrueType.
 Because this format is rarely used now, very few tools are still available to develop such fonts.
+However, this font format (and thus these tools) still has some use in low-level embedded systems, or any system that cannot support a high computational load.
 This project offers one such tool for a limited 16pt font, with a 16x16 bounding box.
 The global properties of the font this system creates are as follows.<br>

 STARTFONT 2.1<br>